Al Día (Dallas)

 Al Día is a general information Spanish language news medium that serves the Dallas/Fort Worth Metroplex.
 Al Día publishes daily on aldiadallas.com, and once-a-week (Wednesday) print edition.

-It is published by DallasNews Corporation (formerly A. H. Belo) and is a sister publication of The Dallas Morning News.
+It is published by Hearst Communications and is a sister publication of The Dallas Morning News.
 It has its headquarters in Downtown Dallas.

 Awards

 Al Día has received several awards from the NAHP, NAHJ and Texas-APME.

 Online

 Al Día publishes news stories on Facebook, Twitter and Instagram.
 It also publishes newsletters every week.
 Al Día also publishes an ePaper edition every Wednesday.